cruxinator/php-bitmask/README.md

 As you can see, methods are automatically implemented to provide quick access to a Bitmask value.

-One advantage over using class constants is to be able to type-hint Bitnum values:
+One advantage over using class constants is to be able to type-hint Bitmap values:

 ```php
 function setStatus(UserStatus $action) {